Louisiana Boating Accident Lawyers

-- Alcohol is the primary contributing factor for boating fatalities, accounting for 17% of them.
+- Alcohol was the primary contributing factor for fatal boating accidents and accounted for 16% of deaths.

 What Makes Boating Dangerous in Louisiana

-While most boat accidents are caused by operator error or alcohol, there are many factors in boating that cannot be avoided.
+While most recreational boat accidents are caused by operator error or inexperience, there are many factors in boating that cannot be avoided.
 Traveling on water poses natural threats, and boaters should take them into consideration.

 Some of the most problematic of these include: